 Albert joined Watsi on September 21st, 2016.
-Three years ago, Albert became the 2409th member to automatically support a new Watsi patient every month.
-Since then, 3,418 more people have become monthly donors!
-Albert's most recent donation supported Taung, a newborn baby from Burma, to fund a CT scan for a congenital skull malformation.
+Four years ago, Albert became the 2409th member to automatically support a new Watsi patient every month.
+Since then, 3,537 more people have become monthly donors!
+Albert's most recent donation supported Win, a farmer from Burma, to fund kidney stone treatment.

 Taung is a one-month-old baby girl from Burma.
 She lives with her parents and seven-year-old brother in a village in Hpan-An Township in Karen State.
 Her parents farm land owned by their relatives for free and grow rice for primarily their own consumption.
 Taung’s father also works as an agricultural day laborer.
 Taung was born at home with the assistance of a traditional birth attendant (TBA).
 As soon as she was born, the TBA noticed that she has a soft large sac protruding from the top of her head.
 Currently, the sac protruding from Taung’s head is continuously increasing in size.
 Sometimes, she cries so much her mother thinks that she is in pain.
 However, she responds to noise around her, and sleeps and breastfeeds well.
 Doctors want Taung to undergo a CT scan, a procedure in which x-ray images taken from several angles are combined to produce cross-sectional images of the body.
 This scan will hopefully help doctors diagnose her condition and formulate an appropriate treatment plan.
 Our medical partner, Burma Children Medical Fund, is requesting $469 to cover the cost of Taung's CT scan and care, scheduled for March 15th.
 Taung’s mother said, “Over time, I have become increasingly worried about her head, whether it would become normal and if it could be treated.
 We do not have money to treat her, so we came to Mae Tao Clinic.
 I cry every time I touch her head and it is very hard for me to hold her.
 I feel like I am very unlucky that both of my children do not have good health.
 I want her to become healthy like other children.”